denten-books/plain-text/0-chapter.md

 enforce accessibility through specific architectural choices does.
 Typesetting software, e-book readers, and word processors similarly encode implicit communication models, ideas about deliberation, ethics of labor, discursive values, and views about "natural" human aptitude.
-In this way, Contemporary documents embody limits to access by licence, geography, or physical ability.
+In this way, contemporary documents embody limits to access by license, geography, or physical ability.
 In our applied example, I may ask: To what extent does the book or device in front of you "permit" or "enable" access?